SimonLight001/LearningLearningLearning/README.md

 Then add challenges to this folder.

-If you want to learn the languages then branch?(not sure if the correct terminology) the folder.
+If you want to learn the languages then clone?(not sure if the correct terminology) the folder.